CYBERBULL123/VAPT_AI/info.md

 1. **Analysis and Reasoning**:
     - 🤖 **Self-Thinking LLM Agent**: Using Chain of Thought (CoT), the model performs real-time reasoning on the findings, analyzing possible attack vectors, their severity, and their implications.
     - 🧠 **Theory of Thought (ToT)**: The AI assesses the context of each finding, linking it to previous data and lessons learned from past interactions.
-    - 🔍 **RAM**: With Reasoning and Analysis Mechanism, the model cross-references vulnerabilities against known exploits, refining its predictions based on the threat landscape.
+    - 🔍 **RAP (Recursive Action Planning)**: Through iterative planning and refinement, the model evaluates vulnerabilities, tests hypothetical attack scenarios, and dynamically adjusts its approach based on evolving data.
+This ensures comprehensive risk assessment.

 2. **Report Generation**:
     - 📋 **Dynamic Report Creation**: The system generates a detailed report based on the analysis, providing in-depth reasoning for each identified vulnerability.